 Each session will last for 50 minutes and will usually be held at the same time each week, although I do understand that some flexibility may sometimes be required.

-I offer a free 30 minute telephone consultation, without obligation.
+I offer a free telephone consultation, without obligation.
+This normally takes around 20 minutes.
 Here you will have the opportunity to share with me what you're looking to achieve from counselling and we can establish whether or not we will be able to work together.

-The cost is £50 per session and is payable by cash or card at the session or by BACS in advance.
+The cost is £60 per 50-minute session and is payable by cash or card at the session or by BACS in advance.

 I have a 24-hour cancellation policy - full payment will be required if you cancel within 24 hours of our session.